shellspec/shellspec/README.md

 #### About temporary pending and skip

-The pending and skip without message is "temporary pending" and "temporary skip".
+Using `Pending` or `Skip` without a message is a "temporary pending" or "temporary skip".
-"x"-prefixed example groups and examples are treated as a temporary skip.
+"x"-prefixed example groups and examples are also treated as temporary skips.

-The non-temporary pending and skip (with message) is used when it takes a long time to resolve.
+The non-temporary `Pending` and `Skip` (with a message) are used when the case will take a long time to resolve.
 It may be committed to a version control system.
-The temporary pending and skip is used during the current work.
+Temporary pending and skip are used during current work.
-We do not recommend committing it to a version control system.
+We do not recommend committing them to a version control system.

 These two types differ in the display of the report.
 Refer to `--skip-message` and `--pending-message` options.